Ontario Home Inspection Checklist

 Necessary Repairs

 One of the main purposes of home inspections is to inform buyers about any necessary repairs or replacements in the home.
-A home inspector will assess everything—the windows, doors, basement, kitchen, driveway, roof, electrical, plumbing, heating, ventilation, and more.
+A home inspector will assess everything — the windows, doors, basement, kitchen, driveway, roof, electrical, plumbing, heating, ventilation, and more.
 Home inspections will reveal any issues with the home, giving buyers an idea of how much money they will need to invest to fix the problems.
 Ultimately, if the necessary repairs and replacements are significant, the buyer may decide the property is more trouble than it’s worth.

 Negotiation Tool

 After a home inspection is completed, the inspector will issue a report.
 This report can then become a powerful negotiation tool for the buyer.
 Depending on the findings of the report, the buyer might be able to use it to negotiate a better deal on the home.
-If many repairs are needed, they can try and negotiate a lower price.
-Alternatively, they can add a condition to the sale that certain repairs would need to be complete before the deal is done.
+If many repairs are needed, they can try to negotiate a lower price.
+Alternatively, they may negotiate an amendment to the contract requiring certain repairs be completed before they close on the property.
 When buying a home, you want to have as many advantages as possible, and doing a home inspection can give you just that.

 Home Insurance

-Some Ontario insurance providers won’t sell you home insurance if your house has certain issues.
+Some insurance providers won’t sell you home insurance if your house has certain issues.
 These issues may only be discoverable via a home inspection.
 Therefore, to insure your new home, a home inspection and the consequent report will either confirm that there are no problems or allow you to fix them so your home meets the insurance company’s conditions.

 Safety Hazards

-The Home Inspection Process
+The Home Inspection Process: 3 Steps to Follow

-Finding the Right Home Inspector
+1. Find the Right Home Inspector

-Finding the right home inspector is like finding the right contractor or electrician.
-Not all professionals are on equal footing, which is why it’s important to assess a potential candidate’s experience and qualifications.
-In Canada, Alberta and British Columbia are the only provinces that require home inspectors to be licensed.
-However, just because other provinces like Ontario don’t have licensing requirements doesn’t mean there aren’t other qualifications to look for.
+Alberta and British Columbia are the only provinces that require home inspectors to be licensed.
+However, just because other provinces don’t have licensing requirements doesn’t mean there aren’t other qualifications to look for.
 For example, you can ask your potential home inspector if they’ve earned any certifications in their trade, like those offered by the Canadian Association of Housing & Property Inspectors.
 You can also ask how long the inspector has been in business and search for reviews or testimonials online.
+Home inspectors must also follow laws related to the profession regardless of whether they are licensed or not.

-Attend Your Home Inspection
+2. Attend Your Home Inspection

 Wahi Home Inspection Checklist